stang1/PI-AF-SDK-Clues/README.md

 	Usage:
 	 clues.exe [-?] [applet [-?|options]]

 		AFConnect                Connects to a PI System (AF)

 		AFCreateAttribute        Creates an AF attribute on the specified element.
 								 Supports all standard attributes.

 		AFDataPipeListener       Illustrates the functionning of the AF Data Pipe, to get changes from AFAttributes as changes occurs

 		AFElements               List and create elements

+		AFEventFrameCreate       To Create or Edit an Eventframe

+		AFEventFramesSearch      Searches event frames

 		AFGetValue               To get values from attribute(s) using the Path Syntax

 		PIConnect                Connects to a PI Data Archive Server

 		PIConnectSettings        This applet allows to change the timeouts of a PI Data Archive Connection.

 		PIDataPipeListener       Illustrates the functionning of the PI Data Pipe, to get changes from PI Tags as changes occurs

 		PIDelete                 Deletes data in archive for specified tag(s) and for a specific time range.

 		PIFindPoints             Finds PIPoints based on tag name filter and optionally from point source.

+		PIGenDataUtil            Utility to create tags for testing purpose.
+You can also generate data into the tags for the specified time period.

 		PIGetCurrentValue        Reads the most recent value for the specified tag.

 		PIGetCurrentValueBulk    Reads the most recent value for multiple tags that match the search mask.

 ### Get Help for a Specific Applet